HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 6. Weight factor (`re` and `im`) as well as whether the numeric correlator needs to be complex conjugated first (`conj`)

+### Iteration order

+The contraction code generates one HDF5 file per diagram type and per gauge configuration with names like `C4cC_cnfg4824.h5`.
+We have to decide how we iterate through all this data.
+In the end we want one file per GEVP element containing all the observations from all configurations.
+These iteration orders come to mind:

+1. Treat the configurations independent of each other.
+Open all the diagram files for a particular configuration (like 4825) and then build all the GEVP elements from this.

+    *Advantages*: Only one HDF5 file has to be opened at any one time.
+Also the file can be consumed completely in one go, amortizing the expensive indexing operation after opening the file.
+Parallelization over observations is trivial this way.

+    *Disadvantages*: The intermediate result are lots of GEVP elements but with only one observation each.
+These have to be combined later on.
+Depending on the data format it is just a concatenation.
+One has to be careful not to create millions of files for intermediate output.

+2. Focus on one GEVP element and build it for all observations at the same time.

+    *Advantages*: There is no intermediate result, the whole statistics for a given GEVP element is created directly.

+    *Disadvantages*: A lot of HDF5 files has to be opened, and only few datasets are going to be extracted.
+[We know that](https://github.com/HISKP-LQCD/hadron/issues/25) `h5ls` is about as
+    expensive as `h5read`.
+Therefore this would make it rather costly to iterate this way.
+Also we would need a lot of RAM to store everything.

+As discussed with Markus, the first option seems to be the more sensible one.
+This decouples (numeric) projection and aggregation of the whole statistics.
+We just need to think about the intermediate data format.

+As we want to further process the data with R, there is no danger to use the `Rdata` format for serialization.
+For each configuration the whole GEVP will be in exactly the same outer nested list structure, just with a numeric vector as payload instead of the mapping between HDF5 dataset names and coefficients.

+Combining these is simple: Just load them one at a time and do `rbind` on the vectors.
+This will then be the data portion of an unsymmetrized `hadron::cf` correlation function.

+With this setup there will be no text IO for numeric data at all!

+---

 Tasks:

 - Think about iteration order